magicarrow73/262-final-project/README.md

 - **Automatic Reconnection:** The client automatically reconnects to surviving nodes if one or more nodes become unavailable.

 ## Usage

+### Initialization

+Please refer to the requirements-dev.txt file for information on the necessary contents of a virtual environment to run the service.

 ### Starting the Cluster